 - Residents and families may expect to receive antibiotics for non-specific symptoms and they may be concerned if they do not receive them.

-Strategy G: Identify and support coaches
+Strategy G: Use coaching to reinforce practices and support staff

 - Coaches provide one-on-one education, supervision, assessment, feedback, and emotional support to front-line staff as they adopt the key practice changes in the UTI Program.

-STEP 3: Monitor practice and continue to support staff
+Monitor practice and give feedback to staff

 Once your LTCH has adopted the key practice changes for UTI management and treatment, the UTI Program includes two strategies to support the integration of these practices into day-to-day activities and to ensure sustainability.